tfluhr/test-project/docs/chapters/03-online-workflow.md

 ![Screenshot of the Probabilities example chapter on GitHub](probability.png)

-GitHub will render the raw markdown as formatted HTML in order to give you a preview of how the content will look in its final state.
+GitHub will render the raw markdown as formatted HTML (without any styles) in order to give you a preview of how the content will look in its final state.

 - Click on the pencil icon labelled "Edit this File" near the right side of the screen